LunarG/gfxreconstruct/README.md

 # Project Components

-The GFXReconstruct project provides tools for the capture and replay of Vulkan API calls, allowing the graphics commands executed by a Vulkan application to be recorded to a file that may later be replayed to reconstruct the graphics-specific behavior of the captured application.
+The GFXReconstruct project provides tools for the capture and replay of Vulkan and D3D12 API calls, allowing the graphics commands executed by an application to be recorded to a file that may later be replayed to reconstruct the graphics-specific behavior of the captured application.
 The replay code has been organized with a framework design to make it easy to create additional tools for processing capture files.
-Although the software is currently exclusive to the Vulkan API, it has been designed such that support for additional graphics APIs is possible.

 The GFXReconstruct components currently provided with this repository are:

 * The `VK_LAYER_LUNARG_gfxreconstruct` Vulkan layer for capturing Vulkan application commands.
+* The D3D12 capture libraries for capturing D3D12 application commands.
 * The `gfxrecon-replay` tool to replay GFXReconstruct capture files.
 * The `gfxrecon-info` tool to print information describing GFXReconstruct capture files.